 WNYC￼ is New York’s flagship public radio station, broadcasting programs from NPR, American Public Media, Public Radio International, the BBC World Service, as well as award-winning local programming.
 They are a division of New York Public Radio (NYPR), the country’s largest public radio group.

-Best of all, I got to catch up on all of my favorite shows and discover ones I’d never known.
+Best of all, she got to catch up on all of her favorite shows and discover ones she’d never known.

-The result of my work helped shape the positioning, messaging and integration of the feature into the already widely used WNYC app.
-With my guidance, the feature was named Discover, to clarify its purpose and differentiate it from competitive offerings.
-Throughout the project I collaborated with the Director of Product Development and User Experience, the Director of Digital Operations, the Vice President of Marketing, and Laura Walker, President and CEO.
+The result of Whitney’s work helped shape the positioning, messaging and integration of the feature into the already widely used WNYC app.
+With her guidance, the feature was named Discover, to clarify its purpose and differentiate it from competitive offerings.
+Throughout the project she collaborated with the Director of Product Development and User Experience, the Director of Digital Operations, the Vice President of Marketing, and Laura Walker, President and CEO.

 In March 2014, NYPR released the new WNYC app with Discover, along with the announcement that they had received a $10 million grant from the Jerome L. Greene Foundation — the largest single gift ever made to a public radio station — 80% of which is earmarked to support their digital operations, including this app.